Crumb Top Baking

 Frequently asked questions

-Can you substitute pumpkin seeds for pine nuts in pesto?
+Can you substitute pumpkin seeds for pine nuts in this pesto?

-What is the best oil for making pesto?
+What is the best oil for making pumpkin seed pesto?

 The best oil to use for pesto is extra virgin olive oil.
 As pesto contains a lot of oil, you'll want to make sure it's good quality.
 I recommend using the same quality extra virgin olive oil that you would use to make homemade salad dressings.
 You can also use olive oil or a more neutral tasting oil if you prefer.